-- Goal: Resonate with buyer’s top three challenges.
-Determine budget, authority, need, and timeline.
+Goal: Resonate with the buyer’s top three challenges.
+Determine the budget, authority, need, and timeline.

-Purchase – the buyer actively evaluates products and services to address need and is prepared to make a transaction.
+Purchase – the buyer actively evaluates products and services to address their needs and prepare to make a transaction.

 A good rule of thumb is to standardize definitions for what constitutes a qualified lead; generally, leads should fall into one of these categories (which could be named or numbered; what you call them doesn’t matter).

-There are different types of lead nurturing campaigns, with different goals:
+There are different types of lead nurture marketing campaigns with different goals:

 Ongoing/awareness: Consistent ongoing communications with customers or prospects across any stage in the lead life-cycle.
 Example: regular newsletter.